getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ## A Basic Example

-Go to your project- or organization-settings and click _Data Privacy_/_Security and Privacy_ in the sidebar.
+Go to your project- or organization-settings and click _Data Privacy_ (or _Security and Privacy_) in the sidebar.
 Scrolling down, you will find a new section _Data Privacy Rules_.

 Click on _Add Rule_.
 This already adds a very simple rule: